Romani language: Valency

 Valency markers are affixed to the verb root either to increase or decrease valency.
 There is dialectal variation as to which markers are most used; common valency-increasing markers are -av-, -ar-, and -ker, and common valency-decreasing markers are -jov- and -áv-.
 These may also be used to derive verbs from nouns and adjectives.

 Romani makes use of valency-changing morphology which increases or decreases the valency of its verbs.

 Syntax

 Romani syntax is quite different from most Indo-Aryan languages, and shows more similarity to the Balkan languages.

-Šebková and Žlnayová, while describing Slovak Romani, argues that Romani is a free word order language and that it allows for theme-rheme structure, similarly to Czech, and that in some Romani dialects in East Slovakia, there is a tendency to put a verb at the end of a sentence.
+Šebková and Žlnayová, while describing Slovak Romani, argue that Romani is a free word order language and that it allows for theme-rheme structure, similarly to Czech, and that in some Romani dialects in East Slovakia, there is a tendency to put a verb at the end of a sentence.

 However, Matras describes it further.
 According to Matras, in most dialects of Romani, Romani is a VO language, with SVO order in contrastive sentences and VSO order in thetic sentences.
 The tendency of some dialects to put the verb in final position may be due to Slavic influence.